nicholasorenrawlings/glue/README.markdown

 Sometimes it is helpful to be able to pass arguments to the constructor of the controller, usually global variables that are derived from the configuration of the site or loaded based on data in the session before URL routing.

-Common uses include loading the current user's information, which every controller will want to have.
-You could also imagine adjusting `$urls` based on who is logged in, e.g. to redirect anonymous users to a login form.
+Common uses include loading the current user's information if your site has a session-based login system, since every controller will want to have this data.
+You could also imagine adjusting `$urls` based on who is logged in, e.g. to redirect unknown users to a login/registration form.

     <?php
         require_once('glue.php');